DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 I needed to test this hypothesis.
 And I found my laboratory in the most unlikely of places: a temporary city built on radical self-expression in the Nevada desert.

-## Chapter 4: The Laboratory in the Desert
+## Chapter 4: Clue 3: The Laboratory in the Desert

 The grackles were a clue.
 Bali was a proof of concept.
 But could modern, inauthentic, and disorganized Westerners still access this innate social intelligence?
 I needed a control group for modern society, a place where the usual rules were temporarily suspended.